Frequently Asked Questions

 What is hazing and is it permitted at UWF?

 "In accordance with Section 1006.63, Florida Statutes, "Hazing" is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a postsecondary institution.
 "Hazing" includes, but is not limited to, pressuring or coercing the student into violating state or federal law, any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity that could adversely affect the physical health or safety of the student, and also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or other forced activity that could adversely affect the mental health or dignity of the student."
 (UWF/REG-3.018 Prohibition of Hazing – Definition of Hazing)

 Hazing is not tolerated at the University of West Florida or within Fraternal Organizations.
-The following link if the Hazing Policy that can be found in the Student Code of Conduct:

 What is the recruitment process and how do I join?